Wills and EPAs

 An Enduring Power of Attorney allows you to give your Attorney the power to make financial decisions and also personal and/or health decisions on your behalf in the event that you lose the capacity to make those decisions for yourself.
 You can nominate one or more Attorneys and specify when their power will begin.
 You can give your Attorney/s the authority to make any decision that you could legally make yourself or limit the Attorney/s powers to terms set by you.
 If you require an appointment for the preparation of an Enduring Power of Attorney, please contact us.

 We charge $385.00 inclusive of GST for the preparation of a non-complex Will.
 The fee for an Enduring Power of Attorney is also $385.00 inclusive of GST.
+If you would like to have both of these documents prepared at the same time, we offer the reduced rate of $660.00 inclusive of GST.

 Do I really need a Will?